UBCO-COSC-310-Winter-2022-T2/the-project-project-ricky/milestone2.md

   4.1.1 The instructor is able to cancel the new poll and resume as intended.

 #### Use Case 6.
 Modifying a quiz or poll

+Primary Actor: Instructor

+Descirption: The instructor wants to modifiy an existing quiz or poll.

+Pre-conditions: The instructor has an account, is signed in to their account and has already created a quiz or poll .

+Post-conditions: The instructor has successfully modified the desired quiz/poll and is able to save changes and launch it is desired.

+Main Scenario:

+1. The instructor selects the quiz/poll they want to modify.
+2. The instructor selects modify/edit.
+3. The instructor makes appropriate changes (this extends use case 5. step 3.)
+4. The instructor saves the quiz/poll for later use and or modifying again.

 #### Use Case 7.
 Start previously created and saved Quiz/Poll